szczyglis-dev/ultimate-chain-parser/README.md

 ## Options providers

-Options providers are responsible for reading, parsing and serving plugin's options.
-There are a few base options providers included in the package, but you can create yours very easily.
+Options providers are responsible for reading, parsing, and serving the plugin's options.
+There are a few base options providers included in the package, but you can easily create your own.

-Options provider are located in: `Szczyglis\ChainParser\Options` namespace.
+Options providers are located in the `Szczyglis\ChainParser\Options` namespace.

-### Included options providers:
+### Included options providers

-**ArrayOptions** - reads options directly from array passed as constructor argument
+**ArrayOptions** - reads options directly from an array passed as a constructor argument

-**FormOptions** - parses options passed as text or from html form
+**FormOptions** - parses options passed as text or from an HTML form

-### How to create your own options provider:
+### How to create your own options provider

-- implement interface `Szczyglis\ChainParser\Contract\OptionsInterface`
+- implement the interface `Szczyglis\ChainParser\Contract\OptionsInterface`
-- optionally extend abstract helper class `Szczyglis\ChainParser\Helper\AbstractOptions`
+- optionally extend the abstract helper class `Szczyglis\ChainParser\Helper\AbstractOptions`
-- initialize plugin using your own options provider
+- initialize the plugin using your own options provider

-### Example:
+### Example

 ```php
 <?php